Aracelis Girmay

-Aracelis Girmay (born December 10, 1977) is a poet, teacher, and editor.
-Girmay also works with collage and essays, and has collaborated with film and sound artists.
-She is the author of the poetry collections the black maria (2016), Kingdom Animalia (2011), and Teeth (2007).
+Aracelis Girmay (born December 10, 1977) is a poet, teacher, and editor from the U.S. Girmay also works with collage and essays, and has collaborated with film and sound artists.
+She is the author of the poetry collections GREEN OF ALL HEADS (2025), the black maria (2016), Kingdom Animalia (2011), and Teeth (2007).
+Her picture books include Kamau & ZuZu Find a Way (2024), with illustrations by Diana Ejaita, and What Do You Know?
+(2020), co-written and illustrated by Ariana Fields.
 For her work, she was named a finalist for the Neustadt International Prize for Literature.
 She is the Knight Family Professor of Creative Writing at Stanford University.

 Background

 Girmay was born in Santa Ana, California.
 Her mother, of Puerto Rican, African American, and Mexican descent, is from Chicago.
 Her father, of Tigrinya people from the highlands in Eritrea, was born in Gondar.
 Girmay earned her B.A. in Documentary Studies with a minor in what was then called Hispanic Studies with a CISLA Certificate from Connecticut College.
 She earned a Master of Fine Arts from New York University.
 At NYU she studied poetry with Elizabeth Alexander, Derek Walcott, Eamon Grennan, Sharon Olds, and Philip Levine.
 While in the MFA she took an Africana course with the poet Kamau Brathwaite.